DBS Multiplier Account: What Are the Changes in May 2020? Are They Beneficial for Me?

 Do note, however, that to qualify for higher interest rates, these transactions (crediting your dividends, etc. will have to amount to more than $2,000.)

-Changes Are Bad For Those Who Transact Only In 1 Category
+Changes Are Bad For Those Who Transact Only In One Category

 This is not good if you have more than $25,000 in your Multiplier account, as the higher interest rate will only apply to the first $25,000.

-Lower Interest Rates For Those Using Dividends To Fulfil Investment Category
+Lower Interest Rates For Those Using Dividends To Fulfil the Investment Category

 Is It Still Worth Opening A DBS Multiplier Account?

-With the new changes, the Multiplier account gives self-employed, freelance, and retired individuals a chance to earn a higher interest rate based on their passive income earned through dividends.
+With the changes in February 2020, the Multiplier account gives self-employed, freelance, and retired individuals a chance to earn a higher interest rate based on their passive income earned through dividends.

 If you are in the latter category, then the DBS Multiplier account might be something that you can consider.

-Especially since I don’t have a DBS/POSB credit card to fulfil the 1 transaction category.
+Especially since I don’t have a DBS/POSB credit card to fulfil the one transaction category.